talwrii/i3-clever-layout/README.md

 * [i3](https://github.com/i3/i3) provides "library level" functionality to save an restore desktops. [i3-save-tree](https://i3wm.org/docs/layout-saving.html) automates using these libraries somewhat, but requires manual steps that [need to be used each time a layout is saved](https://www.reddit.com/r/i3wm/comments/7j4siz/state_of_the_art_for_i3savetree/dr3qwq5/).
 * [i3-lm](https://github.com/borysn/i3-lm) has similar, approach hard-coding the saving and restoring of a number of applications.

+# Development

+Due to the interactive nature of this tool tests are annoying to write.
+There are no tests, but `tox` is used to check dependencies, installation and syntax errors.